jake-stewart/multicursor.nvim/readme.md

 --- It does not wrap, so if none are found, then nil is returned.
 --- If you wish to wrap, use `ctx:nextCursor(...) or ctx:firstCursor(...)`.
 --- @param pos [integer, integer]
+--- @param offset? integer
 --- @return Cursor | nil
-function CursorContext:nextCursor(pos)
+function CursorContext:nextCursor(pos, offset)

 --- Returns the closest cursor which appears BEFORE pos.
 --- A cursor exactly at pos will not be returned.
 --- It does not wrap, so if none are found, then nil is returned.
 --- If you wish to wrap, use `ctx:prevCursor(...) or ctx:lastCursor(...)`.
 --- @param pos [integer, integer]
+--- @param offset? integer
 --- @return Cursor | nil
-function CursorContext:prevCursor(pos)
+function CursorContext:prevCursor(pos, offset)

 --- Returns the nearest cursor to pos, and accepts a cursor exactly at pos.
 --- It is guarenteed to find a cursor.
 --- @param pos [integer, integer]
+--- @param offset? integer
 --- @return Cursor
-function CursorContext:nearestCursor(pos)
+function CursorContext:nearestCursor(pos, offset)

 --- Returns the main cursor (the real one).
 --- @return Cursor